hsumyatnoe2092/Face-Recognition-Based-Attendance-System/README.md

 ## System Workflow

-1. **Training Phase**: The system trains a face recognition model using the images in the `student_images/` folder.
+1. **Training Phase**: The system first trains a face recognition model using the images in the `student_images/` directory.
-2. **Face Recognition**: As students enter the frame, the system captures and identifies their faces, matching them with the stored reference images.
+2. **Face Recognition**: As students enter the frame, the system captures their faces and matches them with stored reference images to verify their identity.
-3. **Attendance Recording**: After successful identification, the system records attendance in real-time in the `student_database.csv` file.
+3. **Attendance Recording**: Once a student is successfully identified, the system records their attendance in real-time in the `student_database.csv` file.
-4. **Data Logging**: Attendance records are stored in `student_database.csv` and subject-specific data is saved in `subjects_database.csv`.
+4. **Data Logging**: The attendance records are stored in the `student_database.csv` file, and subject-specific data is saved in `subjects_database.csv` for easy access.

 ## Folder Structure

-* `attendance_system.py`: Main script for running the system.
+* `attendance_system.py`: The main script for running the attendance system.
-* `student_images/`: Directory for storing student images used for training.
+* `student_images/`: Directory where student images are stored for training the face recognition model.
-* `student_database.csv`: CSV file containing student data (e.g., name, ID).
+* `student_database.csv`: CSV file containing student information (e.g., name, ID).
-* `subjects_database.csv`: CSV file storing subject-related attendance data.
+* `subjects_database.csv`: CSV file for tracking attendance for various subjects.
-* `trainer/`: Contains model files and configuration for face recognition.
+* `trainer/`: Contains model files and configuration related to face recognition training.

 ## Usage

-After installation, run the `attendance_system.py` script to begin recording attendance.
-The system will automatically detect and identify students' faces, recording attendance in real-time.
+Once the system is set up, run the `attendance_system.py` script to begin recording attendance.
+The system will automatically detect students' faces, verify their identities, and log attendance in real-time.

 ## License